sillyash/sillyash/README.md

 When it comes to my IT culture, I would say I encourage and like Open Source and Free Software a lot, but I love to participate in anything, really.

-I'm both a Windows and GNU/Linux user, and I try to keep up with security and privacy when it comes to technology: that's why I'm using ```Kali``` and ```Arch/Manjuaro```.
+I'm both a Windows and GNU/Linux user, and I try to keep up with security and privacy when it comes to technology: that's why I'm using ```Kali``` and ```Arch/Manjaro```.

-Concerning the OS I use, I use GNU/linux daily on my laptop (I change and dual boot between Linux ditros regularly).
+Concerning the OS I use, I use GNU/linux daily on my laptop (I have dual boot with Kali/Manjaro).
 I use Windows on my desktop at home.
 I'm a shell user on all the OS i use, especially Linux, so I'm comfortable using whatever shell or terminal.

 <br>